cncf/glossary/definitions/distributed_apps.md

 ### The problem it addresses

 An application running on one single computer represents a single point of failure — if that computer fails, the application becomes unavailable.
+Distributed applications are often contrasted to monolithic applications.
+A monolithic app can be harder to scale as the various components can't be scaled independantly.
+They can also become a drag on developer velocity as they grow because more developers need to work on a shared codebase that doesn't necessarily have well defined boundaries.

 ### How it helps